GerritCodeReview/plugins_code-owners/resources/Documentation/config-faqs.md

 * [How to avoid issues with code owner config files](#avoidIssuesWithCodeOwnerConfigs)
 * [How to investigate issues with code owner config files](#investigateIssuesWithCodeOwnerConfigs)
 * [How to investigate issues with the code owner suggestion](#investigateIssuesWithCodeOwnerSuggestion)
+* [What should be done when creating a branch fails due to invalid code owner config files?](#branchCreationFailsDueInvalidCodeOwnerConfigFiles)
 * [How to define default code owners](#defineDefaultCodeOwners)
 * [How to setup code owner overrides](#setupOverrides)
 * [What's the best place to keep the global plugin